Bkucera/bkucera.github.io/source/_posts/sim-report.md

 **Possible Insights**:

-- Hown does a simple supply/demand economy trend long term?
+- How does a simple supply/demand economy trend long term?
 - How do people's willingness to negotiate affect the time a house could be on market?
 - Would prices trend a certain way if buyers are more likely to compromise over sellers?
 - How often is a home expected to be sold if its initial price is relatively low in the market?